Max Muncy Preview, Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.
+- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in the league.

-- The Padres' 3.90 team ERA ranks fifth across all MLB pitching staffs.
+- The Padres have a 3.93 team ERA that ranks fifth across all MLB pitching staffs.

-- The Padres allow the sixth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Padres allow the seventh-fewest home runs in baseball (159 total, 1.1 per game).

-- In his most recent outing on Wednesday against the Philadelphia Phillies, the righty threw 6 2/3 scoreless innings while surrendering two hits.
+- The righty last pitched on Wednesday against the Philadelphia Phillies, when he threw four innings, allowing three earned runs while giving up seven hits.

-- In 10 games this season, the 26-year-old has a 2.19 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .230 to opposing batters.
+- The 32-year-old has put up an ERA of 2.99, with 8.2 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .221 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.